dstroud/dreamsequence/README.md

 # Overview

 Dreamsequence is a walled-garden sequencer built for speed, improvisation, and experimentation.
 Rather than aim for an open-ended approach in which any possible chord or note can be sequenced, it operates by first limiting the available chords to a given mode and key, then limiting the output of the arpeggiator and harmonizers to only notes in the currently-playing chord.
-The upshot to such a constrained approach to composition is that we're able to get pretty weird with features like live pattern manipulation and bringing in generative sequences from CV and MIDI
+The upshot to such a constrained approach to composition is that we're able to get weird with features like live pattern manipulation and harmonizers that ingest CV/MIDI sequences and adapt them to fit your song's structure.

-While this may sound like a rather limiting way to build a song, the upshot is that you're able

-It will make you sound like a genius composer (or at least a vaguely competent one).

-To understand Dreamsequence, let's take a look at its core components:
+Let's take a look at the core components of Dreamsequence:

 ### Grid-based chord sequencer
 - Create up to 4 chord patterns (A, B, C, D) by entering a pattern on Grid (or by using the Generator).